 While your application is being reviewed, you will be offered a safe place to stay and access to basic services.
 This includes food and healthcare, as well as legal services if required for your application.

-After you make an application at the Office of the Refugee Applications Commissioner (ORAC) the Reception and Integration Agency (RIA) will arrange for you to go to a reception centre, if you have nowhere else to stay.
+After you make an application at the International Protection Office (IPO) the Reception and Integration Agency (RIA) will arrange for you to go to a reception centre, if you have nowhere else to stay.

 RIA will then review your needs and arrange more permanent accommodation for you (and your family, if appropriate).
 This system is known as direct provision.